g-rude/MSCH-C220-Game-Jam-April-2021/README.md

 MSCH-C220 Game Jam, April 2021

 ## Theme
-Our group interpreted the theme very literally.
-We decided that the best way to represent the theme would be a 2D platformer style game where the goal is to lose as many lives as you can while on a time limit.
+Our group decided that the best way to represent the theme would be a 2D platformer style game where the goal is to lose as many lives as you can while on a time limit.

 ## Game Play
 Objective